populationgenetics/exercises/Population_structure/ExerciseStructure_2022.md

 table(popinfo[,1])
 ```

+**Q2**

-**Q2**: Which subspecies are represented in the data and how many
+  1. Which subspecies are represented in the data?
-individuals are there from each?
+  2. How many sampels are there from each subspecies?
+  3. Does the total number of samples match what you found in Q1?

 Now we want to import our genotyped data into R.
 #### \>R